sd17spring/sd17spring.github.io/_toolboxes/web-apps.md

 Let's set up a simple app.
 Here are our end specifications:

 1. Upon visiting the index page at <http://127.0.0.1:5000/>, the user will be greeted by a page that says hello, and includes an input form that requests their name, age, and favorite SoftDes Ninja.
-2. Upon clicking the 'Submit' button, the data from the form will be sent via a POST request to the Flask backend at the route `POST /login`
+2. Upon clicking the 'Submit' button, the data from the form will be sent via a POST request to the Flask backend at the route `POST /login`.
 3. The Flask backend will handle the request to `POST /login` and perform some simple validation on the user input - simply check to see if they exist.
 4. If all the information is present, the app will render a 'profile' page for the user - presenting their name and age.
-Regardless of their input for final question, their favorite SoftDes ninja, the app will display `Patrick Huston`
+Regardless of their input for final question, their favorite SoftDes ninja, the app will display `Patrick Huston`.
 5. If all the information is not present, the app will render a simple error page, which will include some indication that they didn't include all the required information, in addition to a button that will redirect the user back to the home page.

 It will be up to you to make this happen.
 If you feel confident in your